 We have helped clients throughout Vancouver and British Columbia with handling these and other ICBC claims.
 We can review your case and advise you on the best strategy to follow when filing an ICBC claim after your accident.

-How Can You Report Your ICBC Claim?
+How To Report Your ICBC Claim

 - Someone dies or needs emergency medical attention or treatment

 According to ICBC, a “good rule of thumb” is to report your crash to police if the total damage looks like it could be more than: